 - Authenticated by your Embassy in Costa Rica

 Your lawyer should be able to organize all the paperwork for you.
 This should take another week or so.
-Expect your lawyer fees, marriage registration, and all other fees associated with making your wedding legal should cost you anywhere between USA $1,500-2,000.
+Expect your lawyer fees, marriage registration and all other fees.
+Making your wedding legal should cost you anywhere between USD $1,500-2,000.

-The lawyer that officiated our wedding was a friend of the family, but during our research, we came across Costa Rica Marriage Officiants, a great website that can help you find your own Costa Rican officiant.
+The lawyer that officiated our wedding was a friend of the family.
+But, during our research, we came across Costa Rica Marriage Officiants.
+It’s a great website that can help you find your own Costa Rican officiant.

-There are Lots of Beautiful Wedding Venues in Costa Rica
+There Are Lots Of Beautiful Costa Rica Wedding Venues

-Now that you have confidence that a wedding in Costa Rica is possible, let us inspire you with some beautiful settings that can become the backdrop for your wedding in Costa Rica.
+Now that you have the confidence that weddings in Costa Rica are possible, let us inspire you with some beautiful settings that can serve as backdrops to Costa Rica weddings.

-The following is a selection of hotels/resorts that are popular among brides and grooms choosing to tie the knot in Costa Rica.
-Majority of Costa Rica’s big hotels and resorts are located in Guanacaste, with just a few scattered around other parts of the country.
+The following is a selection of hotels/resorts that are popular among brides and grooms looking to tie the knot in Costa Rica.
+The majority of Costa Rica’s big hotels and resorts are located in Guanacaste, but there are some scattered around other parts of the country.

 - Riu Palace, Guanacaste